DylanMeeus/springboot_jwt_blog/_posts/2015-01-26-auth0-new-pricing.markdown

 __Active users__ are counted "per application".
 For example, if you have two distinct applications, let’s say an inventory management application and a timesheet application and your users authenticate against both of them, they will be counted as two __active__ users (one __active__ user per app).

-Note that we define an application as a _client id_ and _client secret_ pair, if multiple applications (say one on iOS and one on Android) share the same _client id_ and _client secret_ pair then, they are a single app in this definition.
+Note that we define an application as a _client id_ and _client secret_ pair, if multiple applications (say one on iOS and one on Android) share the same _client id_ and _client secret_ pair, they are a single app in this definition.

 You can choose up to 100,000 Social or Social+ __active__ users and up to 5,000 enterprise __active__ users through our self service platform.
 For higher volumes or specific needs please [contact us](mailto: sales@auth0.com).

 #### (3) Choose optional features

 ##### Trust, Reliability and Premium Support
-Auth0 is regularly audited for [SOC 2 compliance](http://en.wikipedia.org/wiki/Service_Organization_Controls) to demonstrate the trust we've earned from our worldwide base of sophisticated and exacting subscribers.
-We now also offer [Premium Support](https://auth0.com) and a [Guaranteed SLA](https://auth0.com) as optional features.
+Auth0 is regularly audited for [SOC 2 compliance](https://auth0.com/blog/2014/12/11/auth0-achieves-soc-2-certification/) to demonstrate the trust we've earned from our worldwide base of sophisticated and exacting subscribers.
+We now also offer [Premium Support](https://auth0.com/docs/premium-support) and a [Guaranteed SLA](https://auth0.com/docs/sla) as optional features.

 ##### Public Cloud, Private Cloud or On-Prem
 The vast majority of Auth0 subscribers' needs are fulfilled by our public cloud service.
 However, if you have compliance or other constraints that require a private cloud or on-premises deployment, please [contact us](mailto:sales@auth0.com).